 This process took a lot longer than I wanted it to speed up the system, so I created quick ways to remove the fabric from the seat.

 First, I removed the top layer of fabric I put on years ago to match my pillows.
 Then, to remove the spray glue and foam, I used a utility knife and scissors to cut a hole in it.
 I proceeded to see around the flat edge of the wood to make it easier to come off.
 The fabric and foam were spray glued onto the wood, so I needed to clean it off.
-Then, there was some detail cleaning up I had to do.
-Here's a video that will show you how to remove spray glued fabric from wooden seats.
+Then, there was some detailed cleaning up I had to do.
+Here's a video showing you how to remove spray-glued fabric from wooden seats.

-Then, I used these upholster strips that it was woven together and stapled the to the sides.
+Then, I used these upholstery strips woven together and stapled them to the sides.
 Staple one side, have someone pull the other side tight, and then staple.

 This is the result after all the strips are stapled.

 Then, I traced the foam to the shape of the seat.
 I added about ¾ of an inch to the foam because I wanted to press it down when I wrapped it so I didn't feel the wood near the legs.

 This was the fun part.
 I cut the foam using an electric knife.
 It was quick and works great.
 Be sure to stay perpendicular to the group to make sure you get a clean cut.